 Item 7.
-Research credit carried forward from prior years Research credit carried forward to this year from prior years.
+Research credit carried forward from prior years Enter the amount of repealed Subchapter O research and development credit carried forward to this year from years prior to 2008.
+(Repealed Subchapter O credit may be carried forward until 2027.)